IBAX-io/documentation/docs/kr/tutorials/tutorial.md

 Before starting this tutorial, you need to have an application of your own and know the concept of ecosystem and application, you can refer to [Getting Started Guide](#getting-started-guide)
-We will do the ecological configuration on the IBAX blockchain via [command line tool](https://github.com/IBAX-io/ibax-cli)
+We will do the ecosystem configuration on the IBAX blockchain via [command line tool](https://github.com/IBAX-io/ibax-cli)

 ### 생태계 가입 신청 (Apply to join the ecosystem) {#apply-to-join-the-ecosystem}